bocajthomas/SE-Extended/FeaturesExplained.md

 ### How to use
  1. Open Snapchat
  2. Google play Service Dialogs will now not be Shown

-## Force Upload Source Quality

-### Explanation
-Allows users to Force Snapchat to Upload Media in the Original Quality

-### Note
-This May not Remove Metadata from Media

-### How to enable
- 1. Open SnapEnhance app
- 2. Go to `Features` tab
- 3. Tap `Global`
- 4. Toggle on `Force Upload Source Quality`

-### How to use
- 1. Open Snapchat
- 2. Send a Photo
- 3. This should now Upload in High Quality

 ## Default Volume Controls